About arc42

 2. Execution: Once downloaded, the logic runs on the client’s device.

-3. Communication: The client makes direct asynchronous REST calls to the Users (Port 3000) and GameY (Port 4000) containers hosted in Azure.
+3. Communication: The client makes asynchronous REST calls to the Users Service (port 3000) and GameY (port 4000).

 7.2.3.
 Persistence (MongoDB Atlas)